 The sacred sword was discovered by Susanoo in the tail of an eight headed dragon that he had killed.
 The sword is now stored at the Atsuta Shrine in Nagoya.

 Amaterasu finally gave the sacred jewel together with the mirror and sword to her grandson Ningi no Mikoto, when she sent him down to earth.
-He again handed the three regalia to his grandson Jimmu, the first Emperor of Japan.
+He again handed the three regalia to his great-grandson Jimmu, the first emperor of Japan.
 The jewel is now stored at the Tokyo Imperial Palace.